Manechka4475/maria-nefedyeva-resume/maria-nefedyeva-uxdesign-resume.md

 -   Start with team brainstorming of initial concept.
 -   Conduct basic user and market research, develop personas and user flows in collaboration with Job-Chat team.
--   Start ideation phase.
-Present design decisions to the team and defend them.
-Iterate design with team's feedback.
-Work on developing style guide.
+-   Start ideation phase, present design decisions to the team and defend them, iterate design with team's feedback, work on developing style guide.
 -   Work on implementing Material Design System for UI in collaboration with software engineers.

 **Business Owner | Art Educator | Graphic Designer** MN Art & Design Studio LLC, Greater Seattle Area | 05/2012 - 06/2017

 -  Founded [Art&Fly Studio ](http://artandfly.com/)  with a vision to help an average person manifest creative potential.
 Developed 4 levels of silk painting workshops that guided in finding an artist within a person with no artistic training.
 Served over 600 students in 3 years.
--  Designed and implemented responsive website, integrated it with payPal.
 -  Designed brand assets and marketing materials for my business.
 -  Worked on responsive website redesign, created visual identity and marketing materials for LaVida Dance Studio.